Sawmilling and planing of wood — Strategic Scorecard

 -

-- Metric: Fixed cost components typically represent 30-40% of the total operating expenditure in modern, automated mills.
+- Metric: Fixed cost components typically represent 30-40% of the total operating expenditure, aligning with standard industry operating leverage models.

 -